MosesSupposes/Electronic-Overtime-System/README.md

 - Make email field notNullable in knex schema
 - Fix error that's prohibitting session-creation when users register or log in.
 It works on the development server, but not on the production server.
+- Fix frontend deployment error; Zeit doesn't like my Elm components.
+As such, when you visit the site, you're presented with an older version of the app.

 <hr>